-- Human-readable ASCII [USASCII] text providing additional information, used to assist the client developer in understanding the error that occurred.
+- Human-readable ASCII [USASCII] text providing additional information, used to assist the application developer in understanding the error that occurred.

-- A URI identifying a human-readable web page with information about the error, used to provide the client developer with additional information about the error.
+- A URI identifying a human-readable web page with information about the error, used to provide the application developer with additional information about the error.